-For this reason it is often in Australia people will opt for a smaller diamond with a higher quality rather than a larger diamond which has obvious flaws.
-The average spend on an engagement ring is approximately $5000 – $6000 this would ultimately mean that the average size of a diamond will sit somewhere between the 1/2 carat to the 1 carat mark.
+For this reason, it is often in Australia people will opt for a smaller diamond with a higher quality rather than a larger diamond which has obvious flaws.
+The average spend on an engagement ring is approximately $8000 – $12000 this would ultimately mean that the average size of a diamond will sit somewhere between the 3/4 carat to the 1 carat mark.

 But as time goes on trends change, people are opting for coloured stones and alternatively shaped diamonds.
-Both these choices mean that you can get more bang for your buck than you would when purchasing a round brilliant diamond that demands a premium.
+Both these choices mean that you can get more bang for your buck than you would when purchasing a round brilliant diamond which demands a premium.

 In some cultures, certain numbers are considered to bring good fortune.
 For example, in Chinese culture, the number ‘8’ is a lucky number and therefore having a diamond with the number 8, such as 0.88ct, is considered good fortune.
 It is therefore common practice in certain parts of the world to seek out a particular size diamond because of the numerological benefits it is believed to bring.